If your account has already been mostly set up by us, skim this article, then go to the list of what a company account owner can do.

 - Invite simply by pasting in their emails

-- Invite by uploading a spreadsheet (drivers don't need emails [although it's advised], and you can enter their names at the same time) - this is only for the Fleet Driver Plan.
+- Invite by uploading a spreadsheet or adding them one at a time (drivers don't need emails [although it's advised], and you can enter their names at the same time).

 Then you will need to communicate with the drivers before you send out the invitations otherwise you risk not getting buy-in from them.
 They need to know: